 - “Motivate Me: Workplace Motivation for Nonprofit Teams”

-Melanie Lockwood Herman is Executive Director and Katharine Nesslage is Project Manager at the Nonprofit Risk Management Center.
-Melanie and Katharine welcome your comments and feedback about trailblazing risk management at 703.7773.3504, Melanie@nonprofitrisk.org or Katharine@nonprofitrisk.org.
+Melanie Lockwood Herman is Executive Director at the Nonprofit Risk Management Center.
+She welcomes your comments and feedback about trailblazing risk management at 703.7773.3504 or Melanie@https://nonprofitrisk.org/.